anhassan/AWS-SQL-Server-to-S3-DataLake-ETL-Migration/README.md

 1. Creation of required resources using Infrastructure as Code The following resources are created upon each run of the driver script in case these resources do not exist:
      - A S3 bucket for the raw layer of datalake with the given name
      - A Glue database to catalog all the metadata of on-premise database tables
      - A Glue crawler which crawls all the on-premise database tables and catalogs the metadata in AWS Glue Data Catalog
      - A Glue database to catalog all the metadata of ingested datalake tables and operational metadata

 3. Creation of glue jobs from s3 based scripts
 For each of the table ingestion, a PySpark script has been developed and placed inside a folder in S3.
 In order to automate the glue job creation process across different environments these scripts would have to be placed inside a S3 folder.
 The driver script would expect a path to the folder containing all these the ingestion scripts so that it creates job against each one of the scripts if it does not already exist
 A typical ingestion script would have the following structure:
-a.
-Reads from the on-premise database via a utility script
+   - Reads from the on-premise database via a utility script
-b.
-Applies a filtration logic on the read table
+   - Applies a filtration logic on the read table
-c.
-Writes the filtered table data to S3 datalake via a utility script which in turn also catalogs the data in Glue database containing metadata of ingested datalake tables
+   - Writes the filtered table data to S3 datalake via a utility script which in turn also catalogs the data in Glue database containing metadata of ingested datalake tables
 Below is a template used for all the ingestion scripts jobs.
 The comments added at each step makes the template self explanatory
 ```Python
 from utils import *